julius-d/ueberboese-api/README.md

 Bose has announced the end of life for its consumer streaming boxes called SoundTouch ☹️ This will render millions of completely working streaming boxes useless.

-The aim of this project is to make sure that SoundTouch can still be used for a long time.
+The aim of this project is to make sure that SoundTouch boxes can still be used for a long time.

 The idea on how to achieve that is to revers-engineer and rebuild the bose streaming http api.